-The third format – tailored items either scaled or open-ended – allows you to tailor the statement to be specific to your course.
+Which course texts would you recommend adding or eliminating and why?The third format – tailored items either scaled or open-ended – allows you to tailor the statement to be specific to your course.
 Instead of asking if the students found a general item agreeable or disagreeable, or to comment in general on a given item, you can include the specific items.

 Please comment on the following reading(s), being as specific as possible about its effect on your learning:

 Glasswell's Notes on Metaphysics